Hugius/FabiEngine3D/doc/markdown/ASSETS.md

 - Recommended bit depth: **24**
 - Cube maps are used to render a skybox around the camera.
 - A cube map consists of 6 images: left, right, bottom, top, back, front.
-- All images must have a squared resolution.
+- Every image file must have a squared resolution.
-- All images must have the same resolution.
+- Every image file must have the same resolution.
-- All images must have the same bit depth.
+- Every image file must have the same bit depth.

 ### 4.3 Diffuse Map